 What is the history of AIDS?

 Careful investigation has helped scientists determine where AIDS came from.
-Studies have shown that the human immunodeficiency virus first arose in Africa.
-It spread from primates to people early in the twentieth century, possibly when humans came into contact with infected blood during a chimpanzee hunt.
-By testing stored blood samples, scientists have found evidence of human infection as long ago as 1959.
+Studies have shown that HIV first arose in Africa.
+It spread from primates to people early in the 20th century, possibly when humans came into contact with infected blood during a chimpanzee hunt.
+By testing stored blood samples, scientists have found direct evidence of a human being infected as long ago as 1959.

-In the U.S., more than 1 million people are currently infected with HIV, and approximately 35,000 are newly diagnosed with AIDS each year.
+In the U.S., more than 1 million people are currently infected with HIV, and approximately 50,000 are newly infected each year.
 Over the years, more than 600,000 people in the U.S. have died from AIDS, many of them during what should have been their most productive years of life.

 Get breaking medical news.